 In reviewing a petition for habeas relief under Section 2254, findings of fact made by a state court are presumed to be correct, unless the petitioner rebuts the presumption with clear and convincing evidence.
 28 U.S.C. § 2254(e)(1).
-In its May 11, 2000 Order, the superior court concluded that Petitioner was properly incarcerated, because the court found that it had "sentenced . . .
-[P]etitioner to one year of incarceration with an effective date of September 28, 1999."
+In its May 11, 2000 Order, the superior court concluded that Petitioner was properly incarcerated, because the court found that it had "sentenced . . .[P]etitioner to one year of incarceration with an effective date of September 28, 1999."
 This determination was made by the same judge that had originally imposed Petitioner's sentence on February 29, 2000.
-(D.I.
+(C.A.
+No. 00-565-JJF D.I.
 4, Super.
 Ct.
 Order, Client Status Sheet).
 A state trial court's interpretation of a sentence it has previously imposed is a finding of fact entitled to the presumption of correctness under 28 U.S.C.
 2254(e)(1).
-See e.g., Ervin v.
+See, e.g., Ervin v.
 Beyer, 716 F. Supp.
 163, 164 (D.N.J.
-1989)(applying presumption of correctness to court's interpretation of its sentencing order and recognizing that "[t]he trial court which in fact imposed the original sentence is clearly the most knowledgible [sic] and appropriate body to determine and recognize the intent of the original sentence").
+1989) (applying presumption of correctness to court's interpretation of its sentencing order and recognizing that "[t]he trial court which in fact imposed the original sentence is clearly the most knowledgible [sic] and appropriate body to determine and recognize the intent of the original sentence").
 Accordingly, Petitioner must present clear and convincing evidence to rebut the presumption of correctness that applies to the superior court's finding regarding the duration of Petitioner's sentence.

-In this case, Petitioner contends that his sentence was suspended for time served.

-However, Petitioner has offered no evidence to support his contention.
-Indeed, the evidence offered by Petitioner in the form of his client status sheet and a sentencing worksheet contradicts Petitioner's position that his February 29, 2000 sentence was suspended for time served and supports the superior court's finding that Petitioner was sentenced to one year of incarceration with an effective date of September 28, 1999.
-Petitioner contends that his client status sheet was altered; however, Petitioner offers no evidence to support this allegation.
-Further, Petitioner has not challenged his sentencing worksheet, which also negates Petitioner's claim.
+In this case, Petitioner contends that he was to be released from incarceration on April 20, 2000.
+However, Petitioner has misunderstood the effect of the April 20, 2000 Sussex County Superior Court's Order releasing Petitioner upon Petitioner's posting of the requisite bond.
+(C.A.
+No. 00-565-JJF D.I.
+4, Super.
+Ct.
+Docket).
+The superior court's Order was only related to Petitioner's drug charges in Sussex County.
+The superior court Order, however, did not affect Petitioner's one-year sentence stemming from Petitioner's probation violation in New Castle County.
+(C.A.
+No. 00-565-JJF D.I.
+4, Client Status Sheet; Sentencing Worksheet).
+Indeed, the evidence offered by Petitioner in the form of his client status sheet and a sentencing worksheet supports the superior court's finding that Petitioner was sentenced to one year of incarceration with an effective date of September 28, 1999.
 Because Petitioner has not offered sufficient evidence to rebut the presumption of correctness afforded to the findings rendered by the superior court in its May 11, 2000 Order regarding the duration of Petitioner's sentence, the Court will dismiss the Petition.